chmnchiang/lualine-signify-diff/README.md

 ## Installation

-Install this package, `lualine` and `signify` using any package manager.
+Install this package, `lualine.nvim` and `vim-signify` using any package manager.
 For example, for vim-plug:

 ```vim